jlfaucher/executor/README.md

     1 .
 3
     .
 5 6

-The items are a list of values that must be assigned to the cells of the array.
 Rules inspired by APL :
 If there are too many items, the extra items are ignored.
 If there are fewer items than implied by the dimensions, the list of items is reused as